movi-healthcare/movi-healthcare.github.io/index.md

 Updated: 10/20/2020

 Exciting things are happening here at Movi.
 Our platform has been validated as an ecosystem with value add to ALL participants in the business process.
-This translates into expanding our current offerings while also creating new ones. :boom:
+This translates into expanding our current offerings while also creating new ones. :rocket:

 We're looking to hire all levels of software engineers so don't hesitate to submit your resume if a job description below does not match your experience to a :tea: